Spiritual Direction + Accompaniment, in conjunction with Metagem Institute

 For those new to the practice, the conference includes an element of “taste and see” with topics such as: “What is Spiritual Direction/Accompaniment?” and “How do I discern a call to spiritual direction?”
 For those who are experienced spiritual directors, the conference offers refreshers and advanced topics for continuing formation.
 This gathering will be an excellent opportunity to connect with others who are interested in spiritual growth and transformation through relationships.

 We are all called to be spiritual companions—whether formal or informal—as we walk in the way of love as Christ loved us.
-Join us on the mountain to further explore the resurgence of this ancient practice.
+Join us at New Hope Bluff to further explore the resurgence of this ancient practice.

 This workshop is co-sponsored by St. Mary’s Sewanee and the Metagem Institute is a nonprofit formed with the mission “to teach integrative and spiritual practices that all may be transformed in our risen life in Christ.”
 Metagem Institute offers a Two-year Spiritual Direction Certification Program.

 Faculty members for the workshop are (from left: Monica Carlson, Beth Cook, Jeff Akamatsu, and Mary Catherine Akamatsu)